NaveenKS/Notes/README.md

 #Notes

-###This gives a detailed decrption on various tools.
+This gives a detailed decrption on various technologies.